Login / Register to access your benefits

 A new way of working

-For many maintenance engineering teams, a shift in mindset is in order, says Richard Jeffers, Solutions and Technical Director at RS.
+For many maintenance engineering teams, a shift in mindset is in order, says Richard Jeffers, Maintenance engineering expert.
 “You’ve got to differentiate your maintenance execution into planned and reactive work – and you’ve got to emphasise the importance of sticking to the plan.”

 The consequences of not getting this right can be significant, says Jeffers.
 “If your maintenance organisation is 100% shift-based then it’s designed to react to failure.
 The result will be very poor compliance with your planned work and from that more failure will follow.”